HMZElidrissi/laravel-in-action/docs/Laravel-Models/Querying-the-Database-with-Eloquent.md

 }
 ```

-:::tip
+:::tip N+1 Query Problem
-📌 The **N+1 query problem** is a common performance issue encountered in relational database systems, particularly in the context of Object-Relational Mapping (ORM) frameworks like Laravel's Eloquent ORM.
+The **N+1 query problem** is a common performance issue encountered in relational database systems, particularly in the context of Object-Relational Mapping (ORM) frameworks like Laravel's Eloquent ORM.
 It occurs when an application executes a query to fetch a collection of objects (typically referred to as the "N" query), and then for each object in that collection, it executes an additional query to fetch related data (the "+1 query").
 :::